 Secil joined nfpSynergy in January 2013 as part of the Public Audiences Team, specialising in brand communications.
-She now leads on our Charity Brand Evaluator research, giving charities a unique insight about the public’s perception of their brand.
-Secil is involved with the analysis and management of our Charity Awareness Monitor.
-She is also responsible for nfpSynergy’s work with the under-researched audiences – her recent projects include research with the Black, Asian and Minority Ethnic (BAME) and Lesbian, Gay, Bisexual, Trans and Queer (LGBTQ+) communities in the UK.
+She now leads all our brand research with the general public.
+She is also responsible for nfpSynergy’s work with the under-researched audiences – her recent projects include research with Minority Ethnic Groups and Lesbian, Gay, Bisexual, Trans and Queer (LGBTQ+) communities in the UK.

-Secil has a profound interest and expertise in designing and conducting research as well as bringing complex data to life for charities.
-She is passionate about helping organisations in understanding their research needs and providing them with the evidence base, they need to help their beneficiaries in the most effective way possible.
-During her time at nfpSynergy, Secil has delivered wide range of projects in tracking brand awareness and perceptions, new service development, developing fundraising products, campaign tracking, impact evaluation, audience segmentation, informing rebrands and understanding supporter satisfaction.
+Secil has a profound interest and expertise in designing and conducting research, as well as bringing complex data to life for charities.
+She is passionate about helping organisations understand their research needs and providing them with the evidence base they need to help their beneficiaries in the most effective way possible.
+During her time at nfpSynergy, Secil has delivered wide range of projects in tracking brand awareness and perceptions, new service development, developing fundraising products, campaign tracking, impact evaluation, audience segmentation, informing rebrands, and understanding supporter satisfaction.

 - Driving inclusivity in your communications by getting to know your audience